 After the crucifixion of Jesus, the Gospels tell us Joseph of Arimathea buried him.
 Mark says, “Joseph bought some linen cloth, took down the body, wrapped it in the linen, and placed it in a tomb cut out of rock” (Mk.
 15:46).
 While we direct most of our attention to the empty tomb, rightfully so, what became of the linen cloth Joseph wrapped Jesus in?
 Let’s see how this linen cloth, or shroud, became shrouded in controversy during the Middle Ages with the discovery of the Shroud of Turin.

 We adapted this article from the NIV Cultural Backgrounds Study Bible.
 This resource helps you understand the culture, customs, and literature of the biblical times.
-It is also available with the NKJV or NRSV translation.
+It is also available with the NKJV translation.

 The Shroud of Turin Controversy